Skip to content

 7. Manual MCP tools

-When hooks aren't enough, the monitor MCP server exposes 24 tools you can call directly.
+When hooks aren't enough, the monitor MCP server exposes these tools you can call directly.
 A few of the most useful ones:

 • Task lifecycle: monitor_task_start, monitor_task_complete, monitor_task_error, monitor_task_link